-2 Draft Report of the Seventeenth Session of the Committee (WIPO/GRTKF/IC/17/12 Prov.)
+2 Report of the Seventeenth Session of the Committee (WIPO/GRTKF/IC/17/12)

 - 3. IWG 3 noted the "Glossary of Key Terms related to Intellectual Property and Genetic Resources" (WIPO/GRTKF/IWG/3/13) on the understanding that it would be re-issued as an information document at the next session of the Committee.3 - 4.
-Pursuant to the decision of the Committee taken at its seventeenth session, a "Glossary of Key Terms related to Intellectual Property and Traditional Cultural Expressions" (WIPO/GRTKF/IC/18/INF/7) and a "Glossary of Key Terms related to Intellectual Property and Traditional Knowledge" (WIPO/GRTKF/IC/18/INF/8) have been prepared.4 Some terms contained in the present glossary are also included in those two glossaries, since they are related to traditional knowledge and traditional cultural expressions.
+At its eighteenth session, held from May 9 to 13, 2011, the Committee took note of the "Glossary of Key Terms related to Intellectual Property and Genetic Resources" (WIPO/GRTKF/IC/18/INF/9) and invited the Secretariat to re-publish it as an information document for the next session of the Committee.4 - 5.
+Pursuant to the decision of the Committee taken at its seventeenth session, a "Glossary of Key Terms related to Intellectual Property and Traditional Cultural Expressions" (WIPO/GRTKF/IC/18/INF/7) and a "Glossary of Key Terms related to Intellectual Property and Traditional Knowledge" (WIPO/GRTKF/IC/18/INF/8) were prepared for its eighteenth session and have also been re-issued for its present session.5 Some terms contained in the present glossary are also included in those two glossaries, since they are related to traditional knowledge and traditional cultural expressions.
 The Committee might wish to consider whether the three glossaries should eventually be consolidated into one, noting that some terms are related to genetic resources, traditional knowledge and traditional cultural expressions.

-5. The Committee is invited to take note of this document and the Annex to it.
+6. The Committee is invited to take note of this document and the Annex to it.